Home Warranty HVAC Coverage: What's Included, Limits & Replacement Rules

 Does a home warranty cover HVAC replacement?

 Yes, most home warranties will cover HVAC replacement when a repair is deemed economically impractical, for example when repair costs approach the value of the system itself, or when parts are no longer available.
-The payout is subject to your plan's per-system coverage limit, which ranges from $1,000 to $5,000 for most major providers in 2026.
+The payout is subject to your plan's per-system coverage limit, which ranges from around $2,000 to $6,500 for most major providers in 2026 (Old Republic and Cinch offer the highest per-system caps).
 Some companies also apply age-based depreciation, meaning your actual payout toward a new unit may be less than the full replacement cost.
 Always review your contract's replacement clause before purchasing a plan.

 Does a home warranty cover air conditioning refrigerant recharge?